Glosswitch wrote a piece in January called ‘Choosing between misogyny and feminism: A practical guide, where she says;

 People don’t want to hear about how women think and feel.
 They don’t want to picture women as people whom others might actually have to negotiate with.
 They want “equality” insofar as they want the erasure of all measurable signs of women’s oppression (because let’s face it, these get a bit embarrassing).
 They do not, however, want this to come at the expense of being allowed to see women as whatever they want them to be at any given moment.
 We just don’t have space to accommodate the humanity of women as well as that of men.”
 Posted on her blog.

-Our current paradigm of masculinity and enforced rigid gender roles are so deeply ingrained along with male violence and male sexual entitlement, that even the media often fail to name male violence when reporting fatal male violence against a woman.
+Our current paradigm of a masculinized culture and rigid gender roles that are imposed on us by sex, are so deeply ingrained along with male violence and male sexual entitlement, that even the media often fail to name male violence when reporting fatal male violence against a woman.
 We hear ‘domestic incident’ or ‘domestic dispute’ a lot, minimizing this male violence, the same male violence that if perpetrated against another man on the street wouldn’t be reported so lightly.

 Responsible reporting of male violence against women by the police and media helps to show the pattern.
 47 women have allegedly been murdered by known or suspected male violence in the first 7 months of this year in Australia.
 1 woman every 4 and 1/2 days.
 2/3 of these women were allegedly murdered by their current or former partner, we need to end the myth that domestic violence is a “gender neutral” phenomenon, This is male pattern violence, it needs to be called what it is so the pattern is clear and we know where to start for implementing solutions.
 Words have power.